strip_split_plot

 In the strip-plot experiment, factor B, has 3 levels that are randomly assigned as strips across each of the four levels of factor A. In this case, factors A and B are completely crossed.
 The randomization applied to factor B is independent of the application of the strip-plots, factor A.

-Contrast this to the randomization depicted in Table 30.
+Table 30.
 In this split-plot experiment, the levels of factor B are nested within each level of factor A whole-plots.
 Factor B is randomized independently within each level of factor A. Unlike the strip-plot experiment, in the split-plot experiment different levels of factor B appear in the same row.

 Table 30 – Split-Plot Experiment – Factor B Split-Plots